Mission and Special Features

-Québec maritime is home to national parks, wildlife reserves and marine conservation areas administered by the following bodies:
+The maritime regions of Québec are home to national parks, wildlife reserves and marine conservation areas administered by the following bodies:

 Although their names and missions differ slightly, parks, wildlife reserves and marine conservation areas have similar objectives: to protect, preserve and present Canada’s natural and cultural heritage for the education, recreation and appreciation of present and future generations.

 allow visitors to hunt and fish under certain conditions.
-In addition, they offer a wide variety of outdoor activities (mountain biking, canoeing, camping, etc.), which provide visitors with direct contact with nature throughout the year.
+In addition, they offer a wide variety of outdoor activities (mountain biking, canoeing, camping, etc.) that provide visitors with direct contact with nature throughout the year.